 At the end of the course, participants will be able to do the following:

-- provide help and advice to families in order to establish and maintain a good night time routine for their children.
+- provide help and advice to families, carers, children and young people in order to establish and maintain a good night-time routine for their children.

 - help parents to understand the importance of sleep and what constitutes a good sleep routine.

 - give parents techniques to help them put the routines in place at bedtime, in the middle of the night and in the early morning.

 Sleep Scotland believes that the two-tier model is the best way of providing a sleep service.

 In the two-tier model a small number of your team will attend five-day Sleep Counsellor Training.
 As trained sleep counsellors, they’ll then go on to provide intensive sleep counselling to families of children with additional support needs and complex sleep problems.

 A larger number of the team will attend two-day Sleep Awareness Training.
 As sleep support workers, they’ll be trained to provide sleep interventions to families of mainstream children or those with less complex sleep problems with the support of the fully-trained sleep counsellors.
 In this way all families will be able to access the level of support they require.